raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/custom_codable_types.md

 ---
-title: "Custom Codable types in Swift"
+title: "Work with JSON format.
+Custom Codable types in Swift"
 description: "Codabe, Decodable and Encodable are protocols that will allow us to work easily with information in JSON format within our applications."
 date: 2017-12-09
 categories: ["Swift"]